 I can’t say this book is a gripper.
 I found it more easy to slip in to and out of as my mood dictated.
 Because in a sense it is a collection of often very short stories, it is easy to do this.
 And like most good books, the further you get into it the more you wish to know and you come back to it more and more frequently.

 Her life was a long and very full one.
 She lived in multiple countries, put her hand to many tasks (especially cooking) and became one of America’s most famous, if not the most famous, chef.
 The term joie de vie (zest for life) sums her up beautifully, and this really comes across in the book.
 It certainly inspired me to cook, even though there isn’t a recipe to be found in it.

 Whether you are a lover of good food, a closet chef (or even out of the closet), but particularly if you have an interest in France, this book is very much recommended.

 As Julia Child would say ‘Bon appetite’.

-(click on the image to purchase)
+(Click on the image to read more or purchase.)